krishna5737/Hit-The-Circle/README.md

 <li> One circle should be randomly autoselected.
 <li>Further random auto-selection of circle should happen only when user hits the correct circle.
-<li>For each correct/incorrect hit by the user, increment/decrement the <li>score respectively in the score input box.
+<li>For each correct/incorrect hit by the user, increment/decrement the score respectively in the score input box.
 </ul>

 ## On stop